 By the time you hit your 40th year, you start to see your body changing.
-Weight gain becomes the norm especially around the midsection for both men and women.
+Weight gain becomes the norm.
+Many people both men and women but especially women start to accumulate fat mainly around the midsection.

 It becomes harder to lose weight even when you are relatively active.
-The normal things you have done to keep the weight down may not work.
+And the normal things you have done to keep the weight down may not work.